garthglaum/lsx-search/README.md

 2. Requires [FacetWP](https://facetwp.com/) to be installed and active on the website.

 ## Works with the LSX Theme
-Our theme [theme](https://lsx.lsdev.biz/) works perfectly with the LSX Search, improving search capabilties.
+Our [theme](https://lsx.lsdev.biz/) works perfectly with the LSX Search, improving search capabilties.

 ## Gutenberg Compatible
 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
 [The LSX Theme](https://lsx.lsdev.biz/) and all of its extensions have been optimised to work perfectly with the new Gutenberg update.